JaneliaSciComp/awesome-janelia-software/README.md

 * [Stitching Spark](https://github.com/saalfeldlab/stitching-spark) - Reconstruct large images from overlapping tiles on a Spark cluster

+## Janelia site-specific Software

+*Packages that are intended to run with access to Janelia's internal network, but could be modified to work elsewhere*

+* [ClusterWrap](https://github.com/GFleishman/ClusterWrap) - Python library for running Dask on the Janelia cluster
+* [dask-janelia](https://github.com/JaneliaSciComp/dask-janelia) - Python library for running Dask on the Janelia cluster
+* [Spark Janelia](https://github.com/JaneliaSciComp/spark-janelia) - Command line tool for running Spark on the Janelia cluster
+* [ray-janelia](https://github.com/JaneliaSciComp/ray-janelia) - Python library for running Ray on the Janelia cluster

 ## Julia Packages

 *Packages for the [Julia Programming Language](https://julialang.org/)*